Gottfried Feder: Early life and education

-Feder claimed that he studied financial politics and economics on his own from 1917 onward.
-But there is no evidence to back up this claim.
-He developed a hostility towards wealthy bankers during World War I and wrote a "manifesto on breaking the shackles of interest" ("Brechung der Zinsknechtschaft") in 1919.
-This was soon followed by the founding of a "task force" dedicated to those goals that demanded a nationalisation of all banks and an abolition of interest.
+Feder claimed that he studied financial politics and economics on his own from 1917 onward, but there is no evidence to back up this claim.
+He developed a hostility towards wealthy bankers during World War I and wrote a "manifesto on breaking the shackles of interest", Brechung der Zinsknechtschaft, in 1919.
+He called for the 1932 NSDAP programme that demanded a nationalisation of all banks and an abolition of interest.

-That year, Feder, together with Anton Drexler, Dietrich Eckart and Karl Harrer, were involved in the founding of the Deutsche Arbeiterpartei (German Workers' Party-DAP).
+In 1919, Feder, together with Anton Drexler, Dietrich Eckart and Karl Harrer, were involved in the founding of the Deutsche Arbeiterpartei (German Workers' Party-DAP).
 Adolf Hitler met him in the summer of 1919 while he was in an anti-Bolshevik training course at Munich university—funded by the army and organized by Major Karl Mayr—and Feder became his mentor in finance and economics.
 He helped to inspire Hitler's opposition to "Jewish finance capitalism."
 Delivering political courses alongside Feder was Karl Alexander von Müller (son of Bavaria's Culture Minister) who spotted Hitler's oratorical ability and forwarded his name as a political instructor for the army—an important step in Hitler's career.

+Feder agreed with Houston Stewart Chamberlain, claiming that World War I had been long planned by Jews to overthrow Germany's Hohenzollern dynasty and grab power for themselves.

-1920s
+1920s politics

 In February 1920, together with Adolf Hitler and Anton Drexler, Feder drafted the "25 points" which summed up the party's views and introduced his own anti-capitalist views into the program.
 When the paper was announced on 24 February 1920, more than 2,000 people attended the rally.
 In an attempt to make the party more broadly appealing to larger segments of the population, the DAP was renamed in February 1920 to the Nationalsozialistische Deutsche Arbeiterpartei (National Socialist German Workers' Party, NSDAP), more commonly known as the Nazi Party.